datarefuge/workflow/bagging.md

   }
 ```

-- Make sure to save as a .json file.
+- Make sure to save this as a .json file.

 - Copy the metadata file into folder where the package is

 - Run python command line script which creates the bag

   - [Python script to make a bag (command line)]: https://github.com/LibraryOfCongress/bagit-python

     ****

   ```
-  bagit.py --contact-name 'John Kunze' /directory/to/bag
+  bagit.py --contact-name '[your name]' /directory/to/bag
   ```

-- You should be left with a metadata file and four seperate bagit files
+- You should be left with a 'data' folder (which contains the downloaded content and metadata file) and four separate bagit files

   - bag-info.txt
   - bagit.txt